sagemath/trac_to_gh/Issue 6000.md

 Do we want to emphasize the underlying graph/tree structure?
 The branch&bound aspect?
 The transitive closure of a relation point of view?

+Todo: which interface do we want:
+- TransitiveIdeal(relation, generators)
+- TransitiveIdeal(generators, relation)
+The code needs to be standardized once the choice is done.

 Issue created by migration from https://trac.sagemath.org/ticket/6000